Toyota Yaris Insurance Rates

 Rates are averaged for all Toyota Yaris models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Toyota Yaris Insurance
+How to Shop for the Best Cheap Toyota Yaris Insurance

-- You may be able to save as much as $140 per year just by quoting early and online
+- You may be able to save as much as $140 per year just by quoting online in advance

-- Increasing physical damage deductibles can save approximately $400 each year
+- Increasing deductibles could save as much as $400 each year

 As you’ve learned from the information above, many factors impact your car insurance rates, like the age of your Yaris model.
 For example, the 2007 Toyota Yaris insurance costs will be much lower than the 2019 Toyota Yaris insurance averages.